Estimate Time6 min

 1. This is based on the cumulative percentage return of a hypothetical investment made in the noted index during periods of economic expansions and recessions.
 Index returns include reinvestment of capital gains and dividends, if any, but do not reflect the impact of taxes, fees, or expenses, which would lower these figures.
 This return information is not intended to imply any future performance of the investment product.
 Past performance is no guarantee of future results.
 It is not possible to invest directly in an index.
 All indexes are unmanaged.
 Source: Bloomberg, S&P 500 Index total return for 1/1/1950–12/31/2022.
 Recession and expansion dates are defined by the National Bureau of Economic Research (NBER).
 Your own investment experience will differ, including the possibility of losing money.

-2. Based on hypothetical growth of $10,000 invested in the S&P 500 Index 1/1/1980-6/30/2022.
-Source: FMRCo, Asset Allocation Research Team, as of June 30, 2022.
-Past performance is no guarantee of future results The hypothetical example assumes an investment that tracks the returns of the S&P 500® Index and includes capital gains and dividend reinvestment but does not reflect the impact of taxes, fees, or expenses, which would lower these figures.
-It is not possible to invest directly in an index.
-All indexes are unmanaged.
-"Best days” were determined by ranking the one-day total returns for the S&P 500 Index within this time period and ranking them from highest to lowest.
-There is volatility in the market and a sale at any point in time could result in a gain or loss.
-Your own investment experience will differ, including the possibility of losing money.
+2. Hypothetical growth of $10,000 invested in the S&P 500 Index, January 1, 1988–December 31, 2023.
+The hypothetical example assumes an investment that tracks the returns of the S&P 500® Index and includes dividend reinvestment but does not reflect the impact of taxes, which would lower these figures.
+There is volatility in the market, and a sale at any point in time could result in a gain or loss.
+Your own investing experience will differ, including the possibility of loss.
+You cannot invest directly in an index.

 3. "Does Asset Allocation Policy Explain 40%, 90% or 100% of Performance?”, Roger G. Ibbotson and Paul D. Kaplan, Financial Analysts Journal, January/February 2000.
 Diversification and asset allocation do not ensure a profit or guarantee against loss.